There is a feature in the human personality that opposes the pull. It’s called frustration.

 Let’s link up frustration with the pleasure principle, that innate inner desire we all have to strive towards life, pleasure and wholeness.
 We will need to go back to infancy to sort this one out, because that is where this all begins.

-If the baby psyche doesn’t mature, it will get stuck in this frustrating attitude of “I want it now.”
-From here we enter into an apparent contradiction: the less we can endure frustration, the less we can have pleasure.
+If the baby psyche doesn’t mature, it will get stuck in this frustrated attitude of “I want it now.”
+This creates a paradox: the less we tolerate frustration, the less pleasure we can feel.

 For example, when we rigidly insist on something, we lose the pleasure we were hoping to gain.
 Because the act of our striving—typically by way of a forcing current—will make it impossible to get what we want.
 Or when we do succeed, our tense inner state will prevent us from enjoying it.